 It’s got loads on its doorstep

 While Vancouver is wonderful, its surroundings are out of this world.
 You probably know by now that I fell in love with Squamish, less than an hour north of Vancouver, and the road to it is absolutely stunning.
 The winter wonderland of Whistler is a hop, skip and a jump away.
-The nearby islands are popular getaways, like Bowen Island.
+The nearby islands are popular getaways, like Bowen Island and of course, Vancouver Island.
 Seattle is a three hour drive away.
 And to the east, there are yet more mountains upon mountains.

 And that’s not even including the parks and mountains in North Vancouver!

 So I’m starting to think it’s pretty easy to see why I love Vancouver so much.
 It’s just wonderful.
 It has everything going for it (except the cost) and it’s definitely fighting Edinburgh for my favourite city in the world.

 Check out my video of my 6 months in Vancouver in 6 minutes:

 Is Vancouver somewhere you could see yourself falling in love with?